 Here's the decision process our most successful clients have gone through (notice no rush at any step)

-- Read a guide like this to make a educated short list of companies.
+- Read a guide like this to make an educated shortlist of companies.

 - Request a free SEO strategy session like this one here.

 - Request a proposal outlining how results will be achieved